 We take for granted the safety measures that have become second nature to us.
 But what’s common sense for you might not be so familiar to new employees.

-But for new employees, those safety measures haven’t yet had a chance to become second nature.
-New employees, even if they’ve been in the industry for years, may have never been taught safety.
-You can’t assume that your people know something, unless you’ve told them.
+New employees, even if they’ve been in the industry for years, may have never been taught proper safety procedures for a particular task.
+You can’t assume that your people know something unless you’ve told them.

 Standard orientations and safety trainings ensure that every employee knows exactly what to do in every situation and with every task.
-Making safety training part of your onboarding process helps you get it done and not have to keep track of who has had it and who needs it.
+Making safety training part of your onboarding process helps you ensure employees have been trained for their tasks, without having to keep track of who has had which training and who hasn’t.

 You want safety to become an integrated part of how every employee works.
 And for that to happen, employees need training.